 Large shifts in the data-supply infrastructure have rendered the tools for gathering and analyzing large swaths of digital data commonplace.
-Cloud-based resources such as Amazon, Microsoft and Rackspace make these tools not dependent on scale and storage costs for data continue to fall, so that some speculate they may eventually approach zero.
-This allows ever-smaller firms to have access to powerful and inexpensive computing resources.
+Cloud-based resources such as Amazon, Microsoft, and Rackspace make these tools not dependent on scale,1 and storage costs for data continue to fall, so that some speculate they may eventually approach zero.2 This allows ever-smaller firms to have access to powerful and inexpensive computing resources.
 This decrease in costs suggests that data may be stored indefinitely and can be used in predictive exercises should it be thought of as a useful predictor.

-The chief resource constraint on the deployment of big data solutions is a lack of human beings with the data-science skills to draw appropriate conclusions from analysis of large data sets (Lambrecht and Tucker, 2015).
+The chief resource constraint on the deployment of big data solutions is a lack of human beings with the data-science skills to draw appropriate conclusions from analysis of large data sets (Lambrecht and Tucker 2017).
 As time and skills evolve, this constraint may become less pressing.

 Digital persistence may be concerning from a privacy point of view because privacy preferences may change over time.
 The privacy preference that an individual may have felt when they created the data may be inconsistent with the privacy preference of their older self.
 This is something we documented in Goldfarb and Tucker (2012).
 We showed that while younger people tended to be more open with data, as they grew older their preference for withholding data grew.
 This was a stable effect that persisted across cohorts.
-It is not the case that young people today are unusually casual about data; all generations when younger are more casual about data; but this pattern was simply less visible previously, http://betanews.com/2014/06/27/comparing-the-top-three-cloud-storage-providers/ http://www.enterprisestorageforum.com/storage-management/can-cloud-storage-costs-fall-to-zero-1.html because social media, and other ways of sharing and creating potentially embarrassing data, did not yet exist.
+It is not the case that young people today are unusually casual about data; all generations when younger are more casual about data, but this pattern was simply less visible previously because social media, and other ways of sharing and creating potentially embarrassing data, did not yet exist.